One of the most crucial aspects of Search Engine Optimization (SEO) is choosing the right keywords.

 - SEO Marketing Tool – In this case, keyword research is just one element of a much larger picture.
 These tools tend to be an “all-in-one” option that can help you kickstart your SEO marketing strategy.
 We recommend these tools if you want to avoid silos or switching from one program to the next.

 - Paid vs. Organic Search – Google prioritizes paid advertising, so you need to invest some capital if you want to rank highly for chosen keywords.
 However, if you have the budget, you can often get better results with paid keywords than organic ones.
 Some tools focus on PPC advertising, while others help more with grassroots research.

 - Extension Tools – Sometimes, the best tool is one that works for you in the background.
 Keyword research extensions allow you to see real-time data for keywords you put into Google and other search engines.
 These options require a bit more legwork on your end, but they’re always running, so you can work more efficiently.

 - Question Tools – Many people search for a specific question instead of a keyword string.
 For example, “how much is a new laptop?” might be more common than “new laptops for sale.”
 Ideally, you can rank highly for both keyword types to capture more traffic and build a stronger bottom line.
 Some tools like QuestionDB generate these user questions so you can understand their intent better and ensure your web content appeals to them.

 While there are tons of different keyword tools out there, many of the free options are just as good or better than those that cost monthly or annually.

-We dug into what is available to compile this list of the ten best free keyword tools for your content marketing needs.
+We dug into what is available to compile this list of the eleven best free keyword tools for your content marketing needs.